SAUDI ARABIA – RIYADH

 On a Thursday holiday day, this place was mobbed with women and their children.

 Murabba Palace is one of the historic buildings in Riyadh.
 The palace is the first building that was erected outside the walls of the old city built between 1936-45.
-With the construction of the palace, three novel technologies were introduced to Saudi society: the use of automobiles as means of transportation, electricity by means of generators, and water closets with drainage systems.
-The king left his former court in Masmak fort when the construction was finished and used the palace as his residence and court from 1938 until his death in 1953.
+With the construction of the palace, three novel technologies were introduced to Saudi society: the use of automobiles as a means of transportation, electricity through generators, and water closets with drainage systems.
+The king left his former court in Masmak fort when the construction was finished and used the palace as his residence and court from 1938 until he died in 1953.

 The building is two stories with 32 rooms.
 In 1999 it was renovated and converted into a museum on the upper floor with several historic garments and crafts.